Mat McBriar: Dallas Cowboys

 On 26 December 2003, he was signed by the Dallas Cowboys to their practice squad, becoming the second Australian to play for the team, after punter/kicker Colin Ridgway.
 The next year, he was named the starting punter.

 In 2006, he registered a 75-yard punt which made the record books as the second longest in Cowboys' history.
-He was named NFC Special Teams Player of the Week twice and became just the second Australian player to be selected to the Pro Bowl.
+He was named National Football Conference Special Teams Player of the Week twice and became just the second Australian player to be selected to the Pro Bowl.
 His league leading 48.2 yards-per-punt average in the 2006 season broke Sam Baker's team record of 45.4 yards per punt, made him the first player to average over 48 yards per punt since 1963 and tied him for fifth best in NFL history.
 He was the Cowboys' first Pro Bowl punter since 1971.

 On 28 February 2007, the Cowboys extended McBriar's contract to a 5-year $8.5-million contract, that included a $2.5-million signing bonus.
 This contract made him the highest-paid punter in the league.
-That season, he narrowly missed a Pro Bowl selection, after being chosen as an alternate for the NFC team in case of an injury.
+That season, he narrowly missed a Pro Bowl selection, after being chosen as an alternate for the National Football Conference team in case of an injury.

 On 12 October 2008, he sustained a season-ending fracture in his kicking foot, after his first career blocked punt, which was also returned for the game-winning touchdown on the final play of an overtime loss against the Arizona Cardinals.
 Before the injury he was averaging 49 yards per punt and had a 38.8 net punting average.

 In 2009, he had a team record 38 punts downed inside the red zone, ranking third in the NFL and sixth all-time in a single season in league history.
 With the injury of Brad Johnson that same year, he took up holding duties for the Cowboys on field goals and extra point attempts.
 However, after several missed field goals, holding duties were handed over to Tony Romo in the 13th game versus the San Diego Chargers.
 McBriar resumed his role as the team's holder during the 2010 season, in which he also was named to his second Pro Bowl, after leading the NFL in both gross punting average (47.9 yards) and net average (41.7).
 He also had 22 punts downed inside the red zone, with eight touchbacks.

 In 2011, he was bothered during the season by a nerve problem that affected his left foot and was placed on the injured reserve list before the final game.
 He finished the year with a 43.8 gross average and a 36.1 net average per punt.
 His contract was not renewed after the season, leaving as the franchise career leader in net average (38.1), gross average (45.3) and punts inside the 20-yard line (175).